nanakoohashi/Statistics/Theory.md

 - Mean of discrete random variable = center of the distribution.
 - Variance of a discrete random variable = spread of the distribution.
   - 	σ^2=V(X)= ∑▒〖(x-μ^2 )*p(x).〗
+  - Is a weighted average with probabilities as the weights.